Indicators for materiality (KPIs)

 0

-(*)”Recycled raw materials” includes secondary smelting raw materials other than recycled raw materials for Kosaka Smelting & Refining
+(*) “Recycled raw materials” in this item includes secondary smelting raw materials other than recycled raw materials for Kosaka Smelting and Refining Co., Ltd.

 Social